CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-other-calls.md

 ## Explore other capabilities

-The REST APIbrings various tools to increase the quality of your mailings:
+The REST API brings various tools to increase the quality of your mailings:

 * [Retrieve messages](rest-messages)
 * [Retrieve events](rest-events)